pascallanger/DIY-Multiprotocol-TX-Module/README.md

 For example, if you have no interest in binding your Tx to an model with and FrSky or Futaba SFHSS receiver you do not need to include the CC2500 RF module in your system.

-##**Choice 3:** Which protocols to upload the module
+##**Choice 3:** Which protocols to upload to the MPTM

 Of course there always a catch.
-There is a 32K memory limit on the ATmega328 processor.
-Due to the amazing work done by devs on this project, the memory required by all the possible protocols exceeds the limit.
+In this case it is the 32K memory limit on the ATmega328 processor.
+Due to the amazing work done by devs on this project, the memory required by all the possible protocols exceeds this limit considerably.
 This means that you will need to make a choice of which protocols you will compile into your firmware.
 Fortunately, the process of selecting and compiling is not too difficult and it is fully documented on the [Compiling and Programming](docs/Compiling.md) page.
 Also, the lead dev Pascal Langer (rcgroups:hpnuts) makes this process even easier for many users by making compiled binaries available for three popular combinations of RF modules.
 These are always “fresh” (based on the latest stable firmware) and available on the [Releases](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases) page.

+Midelic has ported a version the firmware to an STM32 ARM microcontroller.
+If you go the route of building this version of the DIY MPTM then the memory limits do not apply.

-##**Choice 4:** Choosing the type of interface with your Tx (PPM or Serial)
+##**Choice 4:** Choosing the type of interface between the MPTM and your Tx (PPM or Serial)

-The DIY Mulitprotocol module supports industry standard PPM interface that works with all transmitters with either a module bay, and/or a trainer port.
-Even the older 72MHz FM radios support this standard.
+The all the MPTM options supports industry standard PPM interface that works with all transmitters with either:
+ - a module bay or
+ - a trainer port or
+ - any PPM signal that can be accessed inside the Tx.

+Most of the older FM radios support the PPM interface.

-If you are the owner of a transmitter that supports the er9X/erSky9X or OpenTX firmwares (Frsky Taranis running erSky9x or OpenTx, or any of the FlySky/Turnigy family of Txs running ER9X, ERSky9x or OpenTx) you have the additional option to use a serial protocol to communicate between your Tx and the DIY Mulitprotocol module.
+If you are the owner of a transmitter that supports the er9X/erSky9X or OpenTX firmwares (Frsky Taranis running erSky9x or OpenTx, or any of the FlySky/Turnigy family of Txs running ER9X, ERSky9x or OpenTx) you have the additional option to use a serial protocol to communicate between your Tx and the MPTM.
 (Owners of Walkera Devo transmitters should look at the [Deviation Tx](http://www.deviationtx.com) project for how to achieve the same end goal).
 This serial protocol does not require any hardware modifications, but will require updating the firmware on your radio.
 For those willing to do this, there are some nice advantages:
-  * The model and protocol selection and binding is done from the Model Settings menu on the Tx
+  - The model and protocol selection and binding is done from the Model Settings menu on the Tx
-  * For telemetry capable receivers, the telemetry integration is done seamlessly with the Tx firmware.
+  - For telemetry capable receivers, the telemetry integration is done seamlessly with the Tx firmware.
 (Note that FrSky TH9X/Turnigy 9X/R transmitters require a telemetry mod to be done before telemetry can work)
 See the [Setting up your Tx](docs/TransmitterSetup.md) page for more details.

 #How to get started?
 1. Browse the [Protocols](docs/Protocol_Details.md) page to see which protocols you would like on your module
-1. Go to the [Hardware Options](docs/Hardware.md) page to decide what Tx module you need and which RF modules you plan to integrate
+1. Go to the [Hardware Options](docs/Hardware.md) page to decide which of the MPTM options appeals to you and which RF modules you plan to integrate
-1. Once you have your module, you should go to [Compiling and Programming](docs/Compiling.md) page to download, compile and program the DIY Multiprotocol module
+1. Once you have your module, you should go to [Compiling and Programming](docs/Compiling.md) page to download, compile and program your MPTM
 1. Finally, you should visit the [Setting up your Tx](docs/TransmitterSetup.md) page to configure the last few settings before you can fly to your heart’s content!!!!!

 # Troubleshooting
 Visit the [Troubleshooting](docs/Troubleshooting.md) page.
-Please bear in mind that the DIY Multiprotocol module is a complex system of hardware and software and it make take some patience to get it up and running.
+Please bear in mind that the MPTM is a complex system of hardware and software and it make take some patience to get it up and running.
 Also remember that the developers of the system are actual users of the system.
 This means that at any moment in time the system is working perfectly for them.
 A corollary to this is that if you are struggling there are likely two scenarios.
 First, that the problem is with your hardware or with your configuration, second, and much more unlikely but not impossible scenario, is that you are struggling with a new undiscovered bug.
 (The author of this documentation speaks from experience ;-)   Please check the RC Groups forum and search for keywords relating to your problem before posting a reply.
 When you do post a reply please so humbly and respectfully – you will find many helpful people there.
 In your reply please include as much relevant information as possible and attach compilation output and _Config.h files as text attachments to keep the forum clean.
 # A final word
 A very big thanks to all the people who have shared their time so graciously to create this great project.
 If you come across them on RC Groups, please be kind and show appreciation.
 In no particular order:
 * Pascal Langer (rcgroups: hpnuts)